osousa/livematrix/README.md

 An **oversimplified**, easy to implement, embedded live chat widget that allows your website's visitors to send you messages seamlessly to your Matrix account.

 #### :bust_in_silhouette: Why livematrix?
-livematrix is intended for personal use, very lightweight, stripped down and easy to install.
+livematrix is intended for personal use, very lightweight, stripped down and easy to embed (Nothing to install or compile).
 You have a personal blog/website and really enjoy using Matrix?
 Well, give it a try :)

 #### :heavy_check_mark: Todo